Listening to the Body

 Carlos Durana Ph.D., M.Ac. offers counseling and therapy in Reston, Virginia, Washington, DC, and Bethesda, Maryland.

-One of my therapy specialties is to work with individuals with physical health issues that are influenced by stress, coping mechanisms, posture, unresolved personal or relationship issues, self-defeating ways of thinking, depression or anxiety.
+One of my therapy specialties in my individual counseling practice in Washington DC, Bethesda, and Reston is to work with individuals with physical health issues that are influenced by stress, coping mechanisms, posture, unresolved personal or relationship issues, self-defeating ways of thinking, depression, or anxiety.
 I teach clients practical tools for connecting and listening to their bodies and themselves that are helpful in identifying thoughts, feelings, behaviors and coping styles that are powerful indicators for connecting with wants, needs, goals and improving health concerns; this approach is also useful in developing life coping strategies.